biscuit-auth/website/docs/src/Specifications.md

   resource("file1")  // restrict to file1 resource
 ```

-The verifier side provides the `resource` and `operation` facts with information
+The authorizer side provides the `resource` and `operation` facts with information
 from the request.

-If the verifier provided the facts `resource("file2")` and
+If the authorizer provided the facts `resource("file2")` and
 `operation("read")`, the rule application of the first check would see
 `resource("file2"), operation("read"), right("file2", "read")`
 with `X = "file2"`, so it would succeed, but the second check would fail
 because it expects `resource("file1")`.

-If the verifier provided the facts `resource("file1")` and
+If the authorizer provided the facts `resource("file1")` and
 `operation("read")`, both checks would succeed.

 #### Broad authority rules

 In this example, we have a token with very large rights, that will be attenuated
-before giving to a user.
+before being given to a user.
 The authority block can define rules that will generate
-facts depending on data provided by the verifier.
+facts depending on data provided by the authorizer.
 This helps reduce the size of
 the token.

 ```